-Three other types of information that are useful for conservation and restoration are produced incidentally by genetic studies:
+Four other types of information that are useful for conservation and restoration are produced incidentally by genetic studies:

-Population uniqueness and cryptic species.-A colony's uniqueness (e.g. its endemicity or genetic distinctiveness) may be used to priorize restoration efforts.
+Population uniqueness and cryptic species.-A colony's uniqueness (e.g. its endemicity or genetic distinctiveness) may be used to prioritize restoration efforts.
 Most importantly, genetic data enable the identification of cryptic species - populations that are similar in appearance but that represent separate, non-interbreeding species (e.g. long-billed [Brachyramphus perdix] and marbled murrelets; Friesen et al. 1996a).

-Small effective population size and inbreeding.-The longterm effective size of a population is the size of an idealized population that would have the same amount of genetic diversity as the population being considered; the longterm effective size of a population may be one or two orders of magnitude lower than its census size due to such factors as unequal breeding success and population bottlenecks (Futuyma 1998).
-For example, the North Atlantic population of thickbilled murres (Uria lomvia) consists of approximately 2.5 million breeding pairs (Nettleship and Evans 1985), but appears to have a longterm effective size of only ~15,000 females (Friesen et al. 1996b).
+Small effective population size and inbreeding.-The long-term effective size of a population is the size of an idealized population that would have the same amount of genetic diversity as the population being considered; the long-term effective size of a population may be one or two orders of magnitude lower than its census size due to such factors as unequal breeding success and historical population bottlenecks (Futuyma 1998).
+For example, the North Atlantic population of thick-billed murres (Uria lomvia) consists of approximately 2.5 million breeding pairs (Nettleship and Evans 1985), but appears to have a long-term effective size of only ~15.000 females (Friesen et al. 1996b).
 Theoretically, as a population's effective size decreases, individual fitness declines due to increased inbreeding (Allendorf and Leary 1986, Gilpen and Soulé 1986); several researchers have argued that if effective population size declines below a certain critical level, the population may enter an extinction vortex in which inbreeding, deleterious alleles and stochastic effects combine synergistically to accelerate extinction (Gilpin and Soulé 1986).
-Application of a new body of theory known as Coalescence Theory to genetic information may be used to estimate longterm effective population size and to place confidence limits on these estimates (Beerli 1999 and references therein).
+Application of a new body of theory known as coalescence theory to genetic information enables estimation of long-term effective population size (Beerli and Felsenstein 1999 and references therein).
 Thus the extent to which small effective population sizes and inbreeding are preventing or slowing population recovery may be inferred.

-Translocations.-If breeding success within a colony is low due to inbreeding depression, or if recruitment is low, transplantation of small numbers of individuals from other sites may be desirable.
-Ideally, sources of animals for such introductions should be neighboring colonies within the same population or a closely related population.
-Genetic data are important for determining which colonies are genetically appropriate sources to prevent both inbreeding (Allendorf and Leary 1986) and outbreeding depression (Templeton 1986).
+Translocations.-If breeding success within a colony is low due to inbreeding depression, or if recruitment is low, transplantation of individuals from other sites may be desirable.
+Ideally, sources of animals for such introductions should be neighboring colonies within the same (genetic) population or a closely related population.
+Genetic data are important for determining which colonies are genetically appropriate sources to prevent both inbreeding depression (Allendorf and Leary 1986) and outbreeding depression (Templeton 1986).